User Guide#

 datetime.datetime(2023, 1, 1, 0, 0): 0.95}

-Now we will instruct a Solver to recalibrate those value to match a set of instrument prices, s.
+Now we will instruct a Solver to recalibrate those value to match a set of prices, s.
+The calibrating Instruments associated with those prices are 6M and 1Y IRSs.

 In [58]: solver = Solver(